One-to-one meetings: a complete guide

 Why are one-to-one meetings important?

-One-to-ones are important because they’re a break in the day-to-day “doing” and a chance for a manager to get hands-on with coaching their employee.
+One-to-ones are important because they’re a break in the day-to-day “doing” and a chance for a line manager to get hands-on with coaching their employee.
+These meetings help build a strong relationship and connect with team members on a personal level.

 In turn, this means better performance, better alignment to business goals and better team dynamics.
+One-to-one meetings also contribute to a positive employee experience and help improve employee engagement.
 And here are some reasons why:

 1. They help you support your employee

-One-to-ones help you support your team with their tasks and prioritisation.
+One-to-ones help you support your team, including each team member and individual contributors, with their tasks and prioritisation.
 This helps them be more productive, which in turn improves business performance.

 2. Identify training opportunities

 Getting closer to your employees puts you in touch with their potential and their skills gaps.
-You can use this to build a more meaningful training and development plan for them.
+You can use this to build a more meaningful training and development plan for them, supporting their professional development.

 3. Get to know your team

-Getting to know each other better means you build stronger rapport and connection.
+Getting to know each other better, and understanding each person as an individual, means you build stronger rapport and connection.
 This improves your working relationship which helps… just about everything.

 4. Support their mental health

-Knowing your direct report better means you get a deeper insight into what’s normal for them and what’s not.
+Knowing your direct report better, means you get a deeper insight into what’s normal for them and what’s not.
+Take time to check in on how they've been feeling over the past week to better support their wellbeing.
 You can then react accordingly.
 And with mental health problems affecting 1 in 4 of us a year, it gives you a chance to make a real difference to your direct report’s wellbeing.

 5. Monitor their engagement

-This increased familiarity gives you a sense of an employee’s level of engagement.
+This increased familiarity gives you a sense of an employee's engagement and priorities (engagement).
 If you get hints that they’re going to hand in their notice, you can pull out all the stops to keep them or start the recruitment process to fill their role.

 6. Consistent feedback

 By creating a continuous feedback loop, end of year reviews become easier.
 This helps your direct reports improve their performance and achieve their objectives.
-It’s also an opportunity for them to give you feedback, helping you improve your management style.
+It’s also an opportunity for them to give you feedback, allowing you to receive feedback and helping you improve your management style.

 7. Save yourself time

 One-to-ones help free up your time too.
-By holding regular one-to-ones with your people, you can organise your time more effectively and spread your time evenly across your team.
+By holding regular one-to-ones with your people and scheduling recurring time slots, you can organise your time more effectively and spread your time evenly across your team.
 Without one-to-ones, you risk reacting only to those persistent employees who manage to grab you on your way to lunch.
 You’ll also spend every spare minute dealing with emails and instant messages.

 How often should you have one-to-one meetings?